hiyokun-d/make-your-quotes/README.md

-This app i made, so i can make a quotes that looks good to see. also aesthetic for my whatsapp status If you want to change anything of this project just add it and don't ruin the code Please. and you must be screenshot the quotes because i don't know how to make download mechanism
+This app i made, so i can make a quotes that looks good to see. also aesthetic for my whatsapp status If you want to change anything of this project just add it and don't ruin the code Please. and you must be screenshot the quotes because i don't know how to make download mechanism. just help me design this because i don't know how to design this page to support mobile device